Click here for the introduction and the first review in my Jack Nicholson Retrospective.

 Alongside the music there are, of course, magical duels aplenty.
 They don’t quite match up to the bombastic battles of the Harry Potter franchise (as you might expect!); but if you take into account the comedy genre that the film is aiming for, said fights are still reasonably entertaining.

-While there are some minor flaws, the silly nature of The Raven generally covers these cracks and helps create a film that provides some genuine laughs
+While there are some minor flaws, the silly nature of The Raven generally covers these cracks and helps create a film that provides some genuine laughs.
+Add in Nicholson’s best performance and you have solid movie guaranteed to entertain.

 Next Time: My Review of The Terror (1963)